alexferrer/XPlane_glider_autopilot/README.md

 Three PID controls are used , one for pitch, one for roll and a pitch governor to control speed.
-PID controlers are not easy to fine tune, The settings are programable adjustable, the default are the parameters I found to work best on my CPU , your results may vary.
+PID controllers are not easy to fine tune, The settings are programmable adjustable, the default are the parameters I found to work best on my CPU , your results may vary.

 You can read about Dick johnsons Sailplane Performance Flight Test Method on April 1968 edition of the SSA magazine . (look on the wayback machine for a free copy)

-For many years Dick's glider flight test evaluations regularly published on the SSA magazine were considered the gold standart of flight testing for gliders.
+For many years Dick's glider flight test evaluations regularly published on the SSA magazine were considered the gold standard of flight testing for gliders.

-The purpose I coded this plugin is to autopilot to help me with the measurement of sink vs time to achive an acurate L/D and flight polar numbers on diferent XPlane 12 gliders
+The purpose I coded this plugin is to autopilot to help me with the measurement of sink vs time to achieve an accurate L/D and flight polar numbers on different XPlane 12 gliders

 The basic strategy is:
 - Set the simulator time/weather to a cold early morning flight with zero or minimum convective activity.
-- Take a tow to a given altitud (6000 feet works for me) , set a given speed on the autopilot, wait for the speed to level. using a chronometer and your calibrated altimeter measure how long takes to loose a fixed amount of altitud (100 to 500 feet) and record the time it took to do so.
+- Take a tow to a given altitude (6000 feet works for me) , set a given speed on the autopilot, wait for the speed to level. using a chronometer and your calibrated altimeter measure how long takes to loose a fixed amount of altitude (100 to 500 feet) and record the time it took to do so.
 - Change autopilot setting to a new speed (+20 kph for example) and repeat the measurement
-- Continue with a range of speed while you have altitud, to gather enough info to create an interpolated sink vs speed plot.
+- Continue with a range of speed while you have altitude, to gather enough info to create an interpolated sink vs speed plot.

-- For better acuracy in your results, you should take multiple flights to gather more data for your plot therefore averaging any measurement errors.
+- For better accuracy in your results, you should take multiple flights to gather more data for your plot therefore averaging any measurement errors.

-- Finally, air density / altitud corrections are be needed to get a real number for flight performance.
+- Finally, air density / altitude corrections are be needed to get a real number for flight performance.